On This Page

 You can update a configured provider if any details change (for example, keys rotate or you want to switch models).

-1. Open Settings > AI Settings:
+1. Open Settings > AI Settings.

 2. Locate the Custom AI provider card at the top of the page.

-Stop Using a Custom AI Provider
+Delete a Custom AI Provider

-1. Go to Settings > AI settings.
+1. Open Settings > AI Settings.

-3. Confirm the change in the modal.
+4. Confirm the deletion in the dialog.

 If there is a problem with your custom AI provider, you may see:

-• Provider-specific errors surfaced in Copilot features.
+• Provider-specific errors surfaced in Cribl AI features.

 Typical issues include: